Davidefassio/vector/genVector/README.md

 #### ```push(v, n)```
 Append the element n to the data of v. \
-If it exceeds the capacity it resizes the container. \
+If it exceeds the capacity it resizes the container.

-The new capacity is twice the old, so in the long run \
-the cost of the function is logarithmic and not linear.
+If the constant VECTOR_LINEAR_GROWTH is defined the capacity is increased only by 1 every time. \
+If it's not defined then the capacity doubles every time if it can (resulting in a logarithmic complexity rather than a linear), if it can't then is increased only by 1. \
+In every case if it can't increase the capacity even by 1 then it exit with EXIT_FAILURE.

 #### ```pop(v, n)```
 Delete the last n elements from the data of v. \